 Ready to try some yourself?
 I’m giving away a full sheet on our blog this week (winner’s choice of color and style), so enter below for your chance to win!
 And if you have too much trouble selecting just one design, just talk to Matti about how you can earn free wraps, either by hosting an online party or becoming a Jamberry consultant yourself.

-Note: The links in some of my posts are affiliate links.
+Note: This post may include affiliate links.
 Read my full disclosure statement here.